dagster-io/dagster/docs/docs-beta/docs/tutorial/01-etl-tutorial-introduction.md

 - Basic Python knowledge
 - Python 3.9+ installed on your system.
 Refer to the [Installation guide](/getting-started/installation) for information.
-- Familiarity with SQL or Python data manipulation libraries (pandas or polars).
+- Familiarity with SQL or Python data manipulation libraries (Pandas or Polars).
 - Understanding of data pipelines and the extract, transform, and load process.
 </details>